timburgess/brackets-pagesuck/README.md

-PageSuck - An Extension for Adobe Brackets (EdgeCode)
+PageSuck - An Extension for Adobe Brackets / EdgeCode
 =====================================================

 PageSuck is an extension to Adobe Brackets that allows you to pull the contents